Sample-Efficient Optimization over Generative Priors via Coarse Learnability: Coarse Learnability and Sample Complexity of

 Conditioned on $\neg \mathcal{E}$, the chain operates entirely within $W_{\prevtemp}$.
 Since $p_{\temp}(s) \propto p_{\prevtemp}(s) e^{-d(s)/D}$ and since $d(s) \in [0,D]$ for all $s$, this means $p_{\tau}(s) \le e \cdot p_{\tau^-}(s)$.
 Thus, for any $s \in W_{\prevtemp}$, the density ratio with respect to the \emph{new} target is bounded:

-The sampling procedure is therefore equivalent to an Independent Metropolis-Hastings (IMH) chain restricted to $W_{\prevtemp}$ with density ratio bounded by $em$.
+The sampling procedure is therefore equivalent to an independent Metropolis--Hastings (IMH) chain restricted to $W_{\prevtemp}$ with density ratio bounded by $em$.
 By the uniform ergodicity of IMH~\citep{mengersen1996rates,Tierney}, the variation distance to the restricted target $p'_{\tau} \propto p_\tau|_{W_{\tau^-}}$ after $M=m^2$ steps is:

 We finally bound the distance to the true target $p_\tau$.
 The error introduced by restricting the target to $W_{\prevtemp}$ is bounded by the mass of the excluded set under $p_\tau$:

 By the triangle inequality: